BD-Power/stage_1/README.md

 ## 4. Dependencies and Environment Setup

-Before running the notebook, make sure you have **Python 3.11+** and install the required libraries
+Before running the notebook, make sure you have **Python 3.11+** and install the required libraries (pip install requests matplotlib tinydb)

 ---